|Survey name||Construction Output in Great Britain|

 - geographical coverage differences between the datasets – the GFCF dwellings measure is UK coverage whereas construction output is Great Britain coverage

 - difference in seasonal adjustment procedures – due to differences in the level of data being seasonally adjusted and the time series and periodicity of the time series available, this leads to valid differences in the published data

-For further information describing the differences between ONS construction output private housing data and GFCF dwelling data, please see Conceptual differences between an aggregate of construction output measure and the GFCF dwellings measure, published on 14 June 2013.
+For further information describing the differences between ONS construction output private housing data and GFCF dwelling data, please see Conceptual and methodological differences between private housing construction output and gross fixed capital formation private sector dwellings, published on 31 May 2019.

 Timeliness and punctuality

-To comply with EU Regulation and to provide more timely data, survey estimates are published on or around the tenth day of the month, six weeks after the reference period month end.
+To comply with EU regulation and to provide more timely data, survey estimates are published on or around the 10th day of the month, six weeks after the reference period month-end.
 These estimates are published as part of the short-term output economic indicators theme day, where GDP monthly estimate, Index of Services, UK, Index of Production, UK and UK trade are also published.
-At this time, the survey response rate, by number of questionnaires returned and validated, is approximately 80% based on turnover coverage.
+At this time, the survey response rate, by number of questionnaires returned and validated, is approximately 79% based on turnover coverage.
 To provide more accurate estimates, data are revised and published.

 Publications are timely and fully compliant with Eurostat regulations and timetables.
 The data are published each month on the ONS website in the Construction output in Great Britain release.
 Every quarter new orders in construction are also additionally released within the statistical bulletin.
 To accompany the bulletin, a full set of estimates are available in MS Excel format in the construction output dataset.
 Longer time series of current price (to 1955) non-seasonally adjusted and chained volume measure seasonally adjusted (to 1997) are also available.